 You'd think it would take a miracle to lose weight eating nuts, cheese, and oils.
 But those Mediterranean basics (and the slower eating style) leave you feeling full and satisfied.
 And that helps you stick to a diet.
 Regular physical activity to keep a healthy weight is also an important part of the lifestyle.

 11. Your Heart Will Thank You.

 Almost everything in the Mediterranean diet is good for your heart.
-Olive oil and nuts help lower bad cholesterol.
+Olive oil and nuts help lower "bad" cholesterol.
 Fruits, veggies, and beans help keep arteries clear.
 Fish helps lower triglycerides and blood pressure.
-Even your daily glass of wine is good for your heart!
+Even a daily glass of wine may be good for your heart!
 If you've never fallen in love with fish, try this Mediterranean-inspired recipe for Grilled Whole Trout With Lemon-Tarragon Bean Salad.

 12. You'll Stay Sharper Longer.

 The same goodness that protects your heart is also good for your brain.
-You’re not eating bad fats and processed foods, which can cause inflammation.
-In their place, the Mediterranean diet's antioxidant-rich foods make eating Mediterranean a brain-friendly choice.
+You're not eating bad fats and processed foods, which can cause inflammation.
+In their place, the Mediterranean diet's antioxidant-rich foods make this eating style a brain-friendly choice.